pagekit/docs/developer-guides/how-to-theme.md

 	}
 	```

     `.bowerrc` includes configuration settings for bower.
-By default, bower install everything in a directory called `bower_components` on the top level of the theme directory.
-Just out of preference, we change that default directory:
+By default, bower install everything in a directory called `bower_components` inside the theme directory.
+Simply out of preference, we change that default directory:

 	```js
 	{